-Mitigation Category č (, □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Property Protection (PP) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Evaluation Current problem remains Floodproof existing structures May not necessarily reduce risk Construct floodwalls to stop flood issues Will most likely interrupt natural floodplain function
+Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ☑Structural Flood Control Projects (SP) ☑Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Floodproof existing structures Evaluation Current problem remains May no t necessarily reduce risk Construct floodwalls to stop flood issues Will most like ely interrupt natural floodplain function

-Lead Agency: Engineering Engineering Supporting Agencies: Public Works, Emergency Management, Township Administration, School Administration, Fire Department Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: as a sheltering location but lac center/shelter, located at 274 (essential services to the munic The Montague Township Elementary School, located at 475 Route 206, has been identified as a sheltering location but lacks a backup power source.
+Lead Agency: Engineering Supporting Agencies: Public Works, Emergency Management, Township Administration, School Administration, Fire Department Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Montague Township Elementary School, located at 475 Route 206, has been identified as a sheltering location but lacks a backup power source.
 The new fire station/community center/shelter, located at 274 Clover Road, is a lifeline for the Township and provides essential services to the municipality and its residents.
-It currently does not have a backup generator to provide continuity of operations during a power outage and serve as a shelter to the community Description of the Solution: Elementary School and the Fire e Station.
-The T ary electrical co r is needed to power the Montague Township ownship will then purchase and install the imponents to supply backup power to the ire Station.
-Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, USDA Community Facilities Grant Program, Emergency Management Performance Grants (EMPG) Program, Annual Budget Implementation Timeline: Within 5 years Within 5 years Goals Met: 1, 2, 5, 6, 7 Benefits: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
+It currently does not have a backup generator to provide continuity of operations during a power outage and serve as a shelter to the community.
+Description of the Solution: Elementary School and the Fir selected generator and necess The Engineer will research what size generator is needed to power the Montague Township Elementary School and the Fire Station.
+The Township will then purchase and install the selected generator and necessary electrical components to supply backup power to the Montague Township Elementary School and Fire Station.
+Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, USDA Community Facilities Grant Program, Emergency Management Performance Grants (EMPG) Program, Annual Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 5, 6, 7 1, 2, 5, 6, 7 Benefits: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
 Impact on Socially Vulnerable Populations: Protection of critical facilities provides an opportunity for first responders, utility workers, and emergency managers to stage and deploy resources to vulnerable and hazard prone areas.
-Impact on Future Development: This action results in protection This action results in protection of a critical facility that could support future development.
+Impact on Future Development: This action results in protection of a critical facility that could support future development ility that could support future development.
 Impact on Critical Facilities/Lifelines: This action protects public health and safety and ensures continued operation of a critical facility and its essential functions during a power outage.
-Impact on Capabilities: This action ensures continuity of operations to maintain capabilities.
-Climate Change Considerations: ather events such as flooding, wind, and ires.
-This action accounts for a likely increase Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ☑Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No Action Current problem remains Microgrid Costly and difficult to implement.
-Solar panels and battery backup Solar power is unlikely to be able to provide battery power for extended power failure events.
+Impact on Capabilities: This action ensures continuity of operations to maintain capabilities. maintain capabilities.
+Climate Change Considerations: Climate change is likely to increase severe weather events such as flooding, wind, and extreme temperatures that result in power failures.
+This action accounts for a likely increase in power failure events.
+Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure . , □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □ Preventative Measures (PR) ⊠ Property Protection (PP) □ Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action No Action Microgrid Solar panels and battery backup Evaluation Current problem remains Costly and difficult to implement.
+Solar power is unlikely to be able to provide battery power for extended power failure events.